fherwig/ASTR404_24/Syllabus.md

-**Course materials:** Brightspace and git repository on https://github.com/UVic-CompPhys
+**Course materials:** Brightspace and git repository on https://github.com/fherwig/ASTR404_24 (send me your github user name and I will add you to the repository).

 **Class times:** Tue, Fri 3:00-4:20pm Ell 161